Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Places.
 A significant historical year for this entry is 1995.

 Location.
 41° 24.788′ N, 83° 52.037′ W. Marker is in Grand Rapids, Ohio, in Wood County.
-Marker is on Front Street (Local Road 1616) just west of Mill Street, on the right when traveling west.
+It is on Front Street (Local Road 1616) just west of Mill Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 24164 Front St, Grand Rapids OH 43522, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-In Memory Of Julie Pontasch (a few steps from this marker); A Lasting Legacy (within shouting distance of this marker); Grand Rapids Flood Records (about 300 feet away, measured in a direct line); Thurston Building (about 300 feet away); The Grand Rapids (about 500 feet away); Grand Rapids Town Hall (about 700 feet away); First Presbyterian Church (approx. 0.2 miles away); The Howard Cemetery (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: In Memory Of Julie Pontasch (a few steps from this marker); A Lasting Legacy (within shouting distance of this marker); Grand Rapids Flood Record (about 300 feet away, measured in a direct line); Thurston Building (about 300 feet away); The Grand Rapids (about 500 feet away); Grand Rapids Town Hall (about 700 feet away); First Presbyterian Church (approx. 0.2 miles away); The Howard Cemetery (approx. 0.2 miles away).
 Touch for a list and map of all markers in Grand Rapids.

 Paid Advertisement